KeLiu-Kryie/COMSW4156-Drop_Table_Team/README.md

 - translates text from one language to another and returns output

-Required Params:
+#### /Required Params:/
 tbt: String of the text to be translated
 tl: Code for languge to be translated to
 fl: Code for language to be translated from

+#### /Example successful response:/
-Example successful response: textToBeTranslated: the-quick-fox-jumps-over-the-lazy-brown-dog, toLang: spa, fromLang: en Translated text: {"from":"en","to":"spa","trans_result":[{"src":"the-quick-fox-jumps-over-the-lazy-brown-dog","dst":"El zorro \u00e1gil se salta al perro marr\u00f3n perezoso"}]}
+- textToBeTranslated: the-quick-fox-jumps-over-the-lazy-brown-dog, toLang: spa, fromLang: en Translated text: {"from":"en","to":"spa","trans_result":[{"src":"the-quick-fox-jumps-over-the-lazy-brown-dog","dst":"El zorro \u00e1gil se salta al perro marr\u00f3n perezoso"}]}

-Curl error codes
+#### /Curl error codes/
-400 - Invalid or missing params
+- 400 - Invalid or missing params

 ### /create_user/

 - creates a "user" which stores the 10 most recent translations posted

-Example successful response:
+#### /Example successful response:/
 Output Message: 6531acf31b61c9766809cac1 (User id) Output Code: 200

-Curl error codes
+#### /Curl error codes/
-400 - Invalid or missing params
+- 400 - Invalid or missing params

-MongoDB error codes
+#### /MongoDB error codes/
-500 - Internal server error or other exception
+- 500 - Internal server error or other exception

 ### /delete_user/

 - delete user with given id (deletes all translation history)

-Required Params:
+#### /Required Params:/
-id: string of id returned from create_use
+- id: string of id returned from create_use

-Example successful response:
+#### /Example successful response:/
 Output Message: Delete Successful
 Output Code: 200

-Curl error codes
+#### /Curl error codes/
-400 - Invalid or missing params
+- 400 - Invalid or missing params

-MongoDB error codes
+#### /MongoDB error codes/
-404 - ID not found in database
+- 404 - ID not found in database
-500 - Internal server error or other exception
+- 500 - Internal server error or other exception

 ### /post_translation_to_user/

 - puts translation in a database given a user id (returned from create_user)

-- Required Params:
+#### /Required Params:/
-tbt: String of the text to be translated
+- tbt: String of the text to be translated
-tl: Code for languge to be translated to
+- tl: Code for languge to be translated to
-fl: Code for language to be translated from
+- fl: Code for language to be translated from
-id: string of id returned from create_user
+- id: string of id returned from create_user

+#### /Example successful response:/
-Example successful response: textToBeTranslated: dog, toLang: de, fromLang: en Translated text: {"from":"en","to":"de","trans_result":[{"src":"dog","dst":"Hund"}]}
+textToBeTranslated: dog, toLang: de, fromLang: en Translated text: {"from":"en","to":"de","trans_result":[{"src":"dog","dst":"Hund"}]}
 Mongo res: Update successful
 Mongo code: 200

-Curl error codes
+#### /Curl error codes/
-400 - Invalid or missing params
+- 400 - Invalid or missing params

-MongoDB error codes
+#### /MongoDB error codes/
-404 - ID not found in database
+- 404 - ID not found in database
-500 - Internal server error or other exception
+- 500 - Internal server error or other exception

 ### /pdf_to_text/